Clomance/CatEngine/book/EN/windows.md

 All the events are implemented with `WindowPage` trait and handled immediately after emited.

-The window uses trait objects so you can change a 'page' while running another 'page'.
+The window that uses 'pages' as `WindowPage` trait objects, so you can change one while running another.